rainbowdashlabs/sql-java/docs/05/async.md

 only a few milliseconds, but a few milliseconds multiple times accumulate to some larger problems.

 That is why we mainly work asynchronous when it is critical that the current thread is not halted.
-For normal applycations we work with `CompletableFutures`.
-Bealdung did a great [guide](https://www.baeldung.com/java-completablefuture) for this and I will refrain from telling much.
+For normal applications we work with `CompletableFutures`.
+Baeldung did a great [guide](https://www.baeldung.com/java-completablefuture) for this and I will refrain from telling much.